Bavalionprolate/hyprland-dotfiles/README.md

 # Hyprland Dotfiles

 This repository contains dotfiles for Hyprland, a custom desktop environment built on Arch Linux.
 These dotfiles enhance the appearance and functionality of Hyprland.
+My new gkt4-based shell written in python using the Ignis library/framework to work with gtk, gi, and gtk-layer-shell in a streamlined way.

 ## Installation